As a Colorado local, I love spending a day exploring the many fun things to do in Colorado Springs.

 📍 Google Maps | Phone: (844) 602-3343 | Website | Hours: Summer 10 am – 6 pm daily, Closed Tues – Thurs, Off-season 10 am – 6 pm daily, Closed Mon – Thurs | Entrance: $17, adults, $11 under 13 | 👉 Browse Tours on Viator

-Seven Falls is less than a mile from Colorado’s best-known hotel, and is the only waterfall in Colorado on National Geographic’s list of International Waterfalls.
+Seven Falls is less than a mile from The Broadmoor, Colorado’s best-known hotel, and is the only waterfall in Colorado on National Geographic’s list of International Waterfalls.
 The 224 steps to the top of the falls are a challenge, but you’ll get cool views of the box canyon and a stream as you hike up, plus amazing views from the top.

 Air Force Academy